SAP-samples/cloud-sf-extension-cap-sample/mission/cicd/README.md

 4. When prompted log into the Application using your custom Identity Provider credentials.
 5. Open the previously created workspace with the CAP application.
 6. Open **mta.yaml** file.
+   -  Edit the **sap-successfactors-extensibility** service from **type: org.cloudfoundry.managed-service** to **type: org.cloudfoundry.existing-service**.
 When we create a CI/CD pipeline with deployment of application, Currently the update of "SAP SuccessFactors Extensibility service" fails.
-So we reuse the existing service instance which was created while [Deploying an extension applicaiton](../extension-app/README.md#build-and-deploy).
-Edit the **sap-successfactors-extensibility** service from **type: org.cloudfoundry.managed-service** to **type: org.cloudfoundry.existing-service**.
+So we reuse the existing service instance which was created while [Deploying an extension application](../extension-app/README.md#build-and-deploy).
+   >**Note**: Skip this Step 6 if your backend system is not an SAP SuccessFactors scenario.

    ![Open Terminal](./images/editmta.png)